+var Item = Backbone.Model.extend({}

+update: function(amount) {

+if (amount === this.get('quantity')) {

+return this;

+}

+this.set({quantity: amount}, {silent: true});

+this.collection.trigger('update', this);

+return this;

+},

+price: function() {

+return this.get('product').get('price') this.get('quantity');

+}

+});

 '''

-class Item extends Backbone.Model

-update: (amount) ->

-return if amount == @get 'quantity'

-@set {quantity: amount}, {silent: true}

-@collection.trigger 'update', @

-price: () ->

-@get('product').get('price') @get('quantity')

-'''

 The methods .get(item) and .set(item, value) are at the heart of Backbone.Model.
 They're how you set individual attributes on the object being manipulated.
 Notice how I can 'get' the product, which is a Backbone.Model, and then 'get' its price.
+This is called a chain, and is fairly common in Javascript.

-Backbone supplies its own event management toolkit.
+The big secret to Backbone is that it supplies an advanced event management toolkit.
 Changing a model triggers various events, none of which matter here in this context so I silence the event, but then I tell the Item's Backbone.Collection that the Model has changed.
+For this program, it is the collection as a whole whose value matters, because that collection as a whole represents our shopping cart.
 Events are the primary way in which Backbone objects interact, so understanding them is key to using Backbone correctly.